 Overall energy contract volumes remained flat in 2013 when compared with 2012.
-An increase in crude oil contract volume was offset by a decrease in natural gas and refined products contract volume.
-Crude oil contract volume increased due to improvements in distribution infrastructure.
+We believe crude oil contract volume increased due to improvements in distribution infrastructure.
 We believe that revisions to our trading volume incentives program also contributed to an increase in crude oil contract volume in 2013 when compared with 2012.
 The decline in natural gas contract volume in 2013 when compared with 2012 was attributable to lower volatility due to an increase in domestic supplies above forecasted amounts.
-Additionally, natural gas contract volume declined in 2013 when compared with 2012 due to lower price volatility caused by fewer weather-related events in early 2013.
+Additionally, natural gas contract volume declined in 2013 when compared with 2012 due to lower volatility caused by fewer weather-related events in early 2013.
 The decline in refined products contract volume in 2013 when compared with 2012 was due to a decrease in demand in the underlying physical market.